Buscompany21/Student-Employee-Wage-Info/README.md

     - `source ./.venv/Scripts/activate` if using git bash terminal
     - `./.venv/Scripts/activate` if using PowerShell
 5. Install python dependencies: `pip install -r requirements.txt`
-6. Set up environment variables by copying `.env.example` to `.env` and filling out the variables with real values (this is so we don't expose passwords on Github)
+6. Set up environment variables by copying `.env.example` to `.env` and filling out the variables with real values (so we don't expose passwords on Github)
 7. (optional) Create a superuser so you can use the Django admin panel: `python manage.py createsuper`
 8. Run the development server `python manage.py runserver`
 9. Visit the app in a web browser by navigating to `http://localhost:8000`